 The 'Oxford comma' or the 'serial comma' is an optional comma before the word 'and' or ’or’ in a list: They have a dog, a cat, and a hamster.
 Do you have this shirt in black, white, or grey colour?
 The reason it is called the Oxford comma is because it was primarily used … Continue reading The Oxford Comma: yes or no?

 It can be pretty hard to take notes when the teacher is speaking English in ‘light’ speed, watch a film without subtitles or even listen to a podcast.
-You may find yourself struggling for concentration or getting nervous because it’s ‘too fast’.
+You may find yourself struggling to concentrate or getting nervous because it’s ‘too fast’.
 It’s frustrating.
 You've been studying English for so long and you still have … Continue reading 7 Tips to Help You Improve Your Listening Skills

 The ideal way of studying a language hasn’t been found yet, but here are some advice on how you should study a language in order to get on fluency and build self-confidence.
 We all know that everyone learns differently but here are some methods you can use.
 If you’re diligent and persevere to them, I … Continue reading How to Learn English